-If you can reach your secondary BBS, reconfigure Outpost to connect to it, then send yourself a message addressed to you on your primary BBS.
-Then, go back to your primary BBS and retrieve it.
+TRY THIS: If you can reach your secondary BBS, reconfigure Outpost to connect to it, then send yourself a message addressed to you on your primary BBS.
+When done, go back to your primary BBS and retrieve it.

 2.2 Sending to multiple destinations